Backing up iPhone to NAS is safe for your data

 The best App to backup iPhone to NAS drive (Without Wifi)

-To backup iPhone to NAS, you need AOMEI MBackupper, which is one of the best professional iPhone backup tool.
+To backup iPhone to NAS, you need FoneTool, which is one of the best professional iPhone backup tool.
 With it, you could backup your iPhone to Nas or anywhere on your computer over Wifi.
-AOMEI MBackupper could save all the photos, videos, music, messages, and contacts to a NAS drive, as well as a USB drive, external disk, and local drive.
+FoneTool could save all the photos, videos, music, messages, and contacts to a NAS drive, as well as a USB drive, external disk, and local drive.

-It owns several advantages to satisfy various demands to backup
+It owns several advantages in satisfying various demands for backup

 ◆ Preview and Select: You could preview and select the files on your iPhone and extract the needed ones to NAS.
 It is also allowed when you restore iPhone.